-General Manager and Executive Directors regularly visit the Group's estates.
+General Managers visit the Group's estates.
 During the visits, Estate Managers report on the progress and performance, discuss and resolve the estates' operational and key management issues.

 Executive Directors also monitor the performance of the business units through reports produced by external Planting Advisors.
 The roles of the Planting Advisors and Agronomist are to ensure that the technical aspects of all estates under the Group are based on current best practices in plantation management.